confluentinc/commercial-workshops/series-microservices/workshop-ksql/README.md

 ## <a name="step-10"></a> Windowing Operations and Fraud Detection

-We will walk through a few examples on how to use ksqlDB for Windowing, including how to use it for anomaly or fraud detection. ksqlDB enables aggregation operations on streams and tables, as we saw in the previous step, and you have the ability to set time boundaries named windows.
+You will walk through a few examples on how to use ksqlDB for Windowing, including how to use it for anomaly or fraud detection. ksqlDB enables aggregation operations on streams and tables, as you saw in the previous step, and you have the ability to set time boundaries named windows.
 A window has a start time and an end time, which you access in your queries by using `WINDOWSTART` and `WINDOWEND`.
 When using Windowing, aggregate functions are applied only to the records that occur within the specified time window. ksqlDB tracks windows per record key.

 There are a few different Windowing operations you can use with ksqlDB.
 You can learn more about them [here](https://docs.ksqldb.io/en/latest/concepts/time-and-windows-in-ksqldb-queries/#window-types).

 1. In the ksqlDB **Editor**, paste the following command in order to create a windowed table named **stocks_purchased_today** from the **stocks_topic**.
 You can set the size of the window to any duration.
-We will set it to 5 minutes in this example.
+Set it to 5 minutes in this example.

 ```sql
 CREATE TABLE stocks_purchased_today